Desert Biking Club Of Kuwait

 Inner Tubes

-The tubes you want are 26” mountain bike tubes.
-These usually have Shraeder valves (see below) The best brands are American or European (even if made in China) and Taiwanese.
-Indian brands tend to be heavy and less durable.
+The best mountain bike inner tube brands are American or European (even if made in China or Taiwan).
+Cheap Indian brands available in Kuwait are heavy and less durable.
 The 26” tubes for Indian style bikes will fit but are not really the correct size.
 They have Woods/ Dunlop (Indian) type valves which make it difficult to add Slime and they require a special pump adaptor.
 Avoid them.
-Tubes with Shraeder and Presta Valves are not interchangeable; the holes in the wheel rims are of different sizes.
-Tubes pre-filled with Slime (see below) are now widely available.
+Various kinds of self-sealing (e.g. Slime) tubes are now widely available.

-Valves
+Valves Types

 Slime